sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupstarttilessquaretilessquaretile9appid.md

 # AppId

 `AppId` specifies the `AppID` of the Windows Store apps that appear as square tiles on the **Start** screen.
-The `AppId` must be the `AppUserModelID` found in the application's AUMIDs.txt file, which is located in the app package downloaded from the OEM channel partner portal of the Windows® Store.
+The `AppId` must be the `AppUserModelID` found in the application's AUMIDs.txt file, which is located in the app package downloaded from the OEM channel partner portal of the Windows Store.

 ## Values